Sparse Coding with Multi-Layer Decoders using Variance Regularization: Related Work

 \textbf{Multi-layer Sparse Coding~~} There exist methods which greedily construct hierarchies of sparse representations. \citet{zeiler2010deconvolutional} use ISTA in a top-down convolutional multi-layer architecture to learn sparse latent representations at each level in a greedy layer-wise fashion.
 Other convolutional models which produce a hierarchy of sparse representations are convolutional DBNs \citep{lee2009convolutional} and hierarchical convolutional factor analysis \citep{chen2013deep} which also use layer-wise training.
-Another greedy approach is proposed by \citet{tariyal2016deep} who train multiple levels of dictionaries, one layer at a time.
-In contrast, our work is about finding sparse representations by utilizing multi-layer neural networks and training the whole system end-to-end.
+Other greedy approaches are proposed by \citet{he2014unsupervised} and \citet{tariyal2016deep} who train multiple levels of dictionaries. \cite{chen2018sparse} combine sparse coding and manifold learning in a multi-layer network which is also trained layer-wise.
+In contrast, our work is about finding sparse representations by utilizing multi-layer decoders which are trained end-to-end. \citet{hu2018nonlinear} propose a non-linear sparse coding method in which a linear dictionary is trained in the encoding space of a non-linear autoencoder but it differs from our method as the sparse representations of this encoding layer are stand-alone, i.e.~they are not fed as inputs to the multi-layer decoder.
+Other multi-layer sparse coding models include \citet{sun2018supervised}, \citet{mahdizadehaghdam2019deep}, and \citet{tang2020dictionary} in which linear dictionaries are stacked at different scales.
+Rather than using linear dictionaries, our method learns a non-linear decoder to decode sparse codes.